undreamai/LLMUnity/README.md

 LLM for Unity enables seamless integration of Large Language Models (LLMs) within the Unity engine.<br>
 It allows to create intelligent characters that your players can interact with for an immersive experience.<br>
-The package also features a Retrieval-Augmented Generation (RAG) system that allows to performs semantic search across your data, which can be used to enhance the character's knowledge.
+The package also features a Retrieval-Augmented Generation (RAG) system that allows to performs semantic search across your data, which can be used to enhance the character's knowledge.<br>
 LLM for Unity is built on top of the awesome [llama.cpp](https://github.com/ggerganov/llama.cpp) library.
+The LLM backend, [LlamaLib](https://github.com/undreamai/LlamaLib) is provided as a standalone C++/C# library.

 <sub>
 <a href="#at-a-glance" style="color: black">At a glance</a>&nbsp;&nbsp;•&nbsp;